pentandra/lifepreserver/METADATA.md

 ### `slug`

-A safe (i.e. spaces and non-ASCII characters replaced) version of a person's `name` used for building the personal profile page path.
+A safe (i.e. spaces and non-ASCII characters replaced) representation of a person's `name` used for building the personal profile page path.

 ### [`st`]